AdobeDocs/campaign-classic.nl-NL/help/campaign/using/filtering-rules.md

 >[!NOTE]
 >
 >Typologieën en filterregels kunnen in een werkschema, in de **[!UICONTROL Delivery outline]** activiteit worden gebruikt.
-Zie [deze sectie](../../workflow/using/delivery-outline.md)voor meer informatie.
+For more on this, refer to [this section](../../workflow/using/delivery-outline.md).

 ## Filtertypologie maken en gebruiken {#creating-and-using-a-filtering-typology}